Minnesota Safety Council: Governor's Award Application

 - Outstanding Achievement:

-- Continuing improvement and/or a continuing outstanding record for DART rate and Incidence Rate which is at least 51-90% better than the average for your industry classification
+- Continuing improvement and/or a continuing outstanding record (for the past three years) for DART and Incidence Rate which is 51-90% better than the average for your industry classification

 - Award of Honor

 - DART and Incidence Rate that is at least 91% better than the average for your industry

 - Total points of between 91 and 100 on the Safety Program Evaluation Scorecard

 Special Note: We encourage you to apply for the Governor's Safety Award even if you think you may not earn an award this year, so that you do not have to enter multiple year's data next year.